Ah, the Facebook Boost button… One of our favorite marketing tools and also one of the most misunderstood.

-- Cost: Boosting a post is very inexpensive.
-It is very easy to spend $5-$10 boosting post for a few days to see if you can get something to go viral.
+- Cost: Boosting a Facebook post is very inexpensive.
+It is very easy to spend $5-$10 boosting a post for a few days to see if you can get something to go viral.
 In comparison, Facebook sets up fairly large daily minimums for their larger campaigns that could cost you at least $5 per day you run the ads.
-Boosting a post will let you get a little more bang for your buck.
+Boosting a post will allow you to get a little more bang for your buck.

 What are the cons of boosting a Facebook post?

-- Lack of true insights: Like we mentioned before, boosting Facebook posts is great for that short-term punch, but because of this, it might be more difficult for you to truly get some insight into how your ads are performing.
-For example, if you run an ad for 3 days, you might not be giving facebook enough time to truly optimize it and get it in front of the best people.
-If you are doing things more long-term with a higher budget, you let that ad get optimized more and could see a completely different set of results.
+- Lack of true insights: As we mentioned before, boosting Facebook posts is great for that short-term punch, but because of this, it might be more difficult for you to truly get some insight into how your ads are performing.
+For example, if you run an ad for 4 days, you might not be giving Facebook enough time to truly optimize it and get it in front of the best people.
+If you are doing things more long-term with a higher budget, you let that ad get optimized more clearly and could end up seeing a completely different set of results.
 However, this is not as big of a deal if you are working with smaller, local audiences.